Anxiety

 An accurate diagnosis is crucial to tailoring an effective treatment plan that addresses both anxiety and dizziness.
 It ensures that other potential causes of dizziness, such as inner ear disorders or cardiovascular issues, are ruled out.

 Managing anxiety-induced dizziness requires a multifaceted approach.
 It includes addressing the root causes of anxiety and adopting lifestyle changes that promote overall well-being.
-Techniques such as cognitive-behavioral therapy (CBT), relaxation methods, and mindfulness can help reduce anxiety levels.
-Lifestyle changes like regular exercise, balanced nutrition, and adequate sleep also play a vital role in minimizing dizziness episodes.
+Techniques such as relaxation methods and mindfulness can help reduce anxiety levels.
+Lifestyle changes like regular exercise, balanced nutrition, and adequate sleep also play a vital role in minimising dizziness episodes.

 In some cases, healthcare providers may prescribe anti-anxiety medications or vestibular rehabilitation exercises to manage dizziness.
 Combining these strategies can lead to effective management and an improved quality of life for individuals dealing with anxiety-induced dizziness.